-- (2) 32 gallon garbage cans preferably metal
+- ₹ (2) 32-gallon garbage cans preferably metal

-- (2) Garbage can dollies
+- ₹ (2) Garbage can dollies

-- Can liners
+- ∛ Can liners

-- Putty knife
+- ↑ Putty knife

-- Broom
+- ∛ Broom

-- Pre-mixed stripping solution
+- ↑ Pre-mixed stripping solution

-- Gum remover
+- ₹ Gum remover

-- Dust mop
+- ₹ Dust mop

-- Floor machine (appropriate pads/brushes)
+- † Floor machine (appropriate pads/brushes)

-- Squeegee
+- ∛ Squeegee

-- Scraper
+- ∛ Scraper

-- Wringers
+- ₹ Slip resistant shoe covers and pads

-- Wet mops
+- - Wringers • Wet mops

 - Wet floor signs

 - Wet/dry vacuum

 - Doodle bug

 - Dustpan

-- Protective foot wear

-- Gloves and goggles
+- Gloves and googles

 - Wipes

 - 1. Sweep the floor with the broom to remove as much dirt and litter as possible.
-Use a putty knife or scrapper to remove gum or tape.

-- 2. Dispense the stripping solution per manufacturer directions on the container.

-- 3. Apply the stripping solution to a small area of the floor at a time, approximately 9 ft. by 9 ft.
+Use a putty knife or scrapper to remove gum or tape. - 2.
+Dispense the stripping solution per manufacturer directions on the container. - 3.
+Apply the stripping solution to a small area of the floor at a time, approximately 9 ft. by 9 ft.
 Let it stand on the floor as specified in the manufacturer's specifications.
 Avoid excessive flooding.